 I'm a Nikon guy.
 Always have been.
 But this year I made a big change and sold all my DSLR bodies and lenses, and changed over to a fully mirrorless rig.
 Nikon's mirrorless cameras and lenses are spectacular.
 There was a learning curve, changing from the knob/button/switch approach of the DSLRs to a menu-based paradigm, but a few weeks of steady shooting enabled me to work out the kinks and I'm a very happy camper.

-My primary camera body is Nikon's latest, high-end mirrorless body, the Z7 II.
-My second body is its predecessor, Nikon's Z7.
+My camera bodies are Nikon's latest, high-end mirrorless Z7 II's.
 My glass is also all Nikon... or more correctly, Nikkor.
 For wide angle shooting I use the NIKKOR Z 14-24mm f/2.8 S. For longer shots, I use the NIKKOR Z 70-200mm f/2.8 VR S. And my workhorse is the NIKKOR Z 24-70mm f/2.8 S.

 Since I'm essentially a landscape shooter, I almost always shoot from a tripod, and again, I have what I consider to be the best on the market, the Really Right Stuff TVC-3X tripod and BH-55 Ball Head.
 This combo is rock-steady.
 I have always shot from a tripod, but I was stunned by the difference in sharpness in my images when I changed to my RRS setup.

 I also have some specialized accessories for panorama shooting and for long exposure shooting, as well as a cable release, so I can keep my hands off my camera, another necessary technique to ensure maximum sharpness in my images.